Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Cat Posts/The Ultimate Posts/TRUE Ultimate Post.md

 Event Currency, If Their Is No Event Then It Generates #50 Extra CatBux.

-2. Every 1 Victory Point That You Get Decreases One Enemy Cat Of Your Choices
+2. Every 1 Victory Point That You Get Decreases One Enemy Cat Of Your Choice's

-HP By 1/8th Of Their Max HP, You Can Not Take Them Down This Way.
+   HP By 1/8th Of Their Max HP, You Can Not Take Them Down This Way, If They Are

+   Going To Be Took Down They Are Reduced To 1 HP Instead

 3. Every Take Down You Get Increases The CatBux Generation Multiplier By X8